web-infra-dev/rsbuild/packages/document/docs/en/config/output/assetsRetry.md

 - **Type:** `string[]`
 - **Default:** `[]`

 Specifies the retry domain when assets fail to load.
 In the `domain` array, the first item is the currently used domain, and the following items are backup domains.
-When a asset request for a domain fails, Builder will find that domain in the array and replace it with the next domain in the array.
+When a asset request for a domain fails, Rsbuild will find that domain in the array and replace it with the next domain in the array.

 For example: